sanskarnaik/My_Projects/README.md

     3) you can download my repo completely using the Download Zip Button.

-2. Describes how to run and/or use the project:
+2. How to run and/or use the project:

 Assuming you have docker installed,.
 Just run this command on terminal: